eoPortal

 Biomass also has the potential to evolve into an operational system, providing long-term monitoring of forests – one of Earth’s most important natural resources.

-• March 2005: In response to ESA's Second Call for Earth Explorer Opportunity Missions, a P-band SAR payload was proposed to provide the spatial distribution and dynamics of forest biomass.
+In response to ESA's Second Call for Earth Explorer Opportunity Missions in March 2005, a P-band SAR payload was proposed to provide the spatial distribution and dynamics of forest biomass.
 17)

-• On Feb.
-18, 2015, the ESA Member States gave the green light for the Biomass mission full implementation.
+On Feburary 18, 2015, the ESA Member States gave the green light for the Biomass mission full implementation.
 21)

-• On April 29, 2016, ESA and Airbus Defence and Space UK signed a €229 million contract to build the next Earth Explorer: the Biomass satellite, due to begin its mission in 2021.
+On April 29, 2016, ESA and Airbus Defence and Space UK signed a €229 million contract to build the next Earth Explorer: Biomass.
 22)

 The primary scientific objectives of the Biomass mission are to determine the distribution of above-ground biomass in the world forests and to measure annual changes in this stock throughout the mission to greatly enhance our understanding of the land carbon cycle.
 To achieve these objectives, the Biomass sensor will consist of a P-band (435 MHz) Synthetic Aperture Radar (SAR) in side-looking geometry with full polarimetric and interferometric capabilities.
 The main architectural elements of the Biomass mission are shown in Figure 2.
 23) 24) 25) 26) 27) 28) 29)